kevin-the-engi/shopify-test/README.md

 The page will reload when you make changes.
 You may also see any lint errors in the console.

+### `npm run build`

+Creates production build.

 ### `npm run react-dev`

-Runs webpack to build and compile changes made to frontend.
+Runs webpack for development to build and compile changes made to frontend.